 I couldn’t have asked for a better way to start this wedding year.
 I already knew Melissa and Kyle were funny and unbelievably nice, and after their wedding I can say that everybody they know agree they are two generous and great human beings.
 There was so much joy and laughter.
 It was an honor and a blast to be a little part of it, so before I go on, I want to thank you both again for everything!

-This pretty wedding took place in Lititz, at the General Sutter Inn.
+This pretty wedding took place in Lititz, at the Lititz Springs Inn and Spa (at the time known as The General Sutter Inn).
 I had been at the Bull’s Head Pub last fall for portraits on Adrian and Ryan’s wedding but the rest of the place was even better than I expected.

 When we got there we went up to the penthouse, where the getting-ready fun was happening.
 The guys were hanging out on the deck looking dapper already.

 While on the opposite side, the ladies were getting ready in a room with the dreamiest light.
 Melissa had a great bunch of people with her, which was very convenient because it took a group effort to button up the dress.
 It was worth it though, because she looked absolutely beautiful.

 After Melissa was ready, we headed outside for the first look.
 I found a spot where there was enough shade and in theory enough privacy.
 Their first look was one of those moments that make me love what I do.
 Kyle and Melissa started smiling as soon as she walked out the door.
 It was pure happiness, both outside and inside, where their friends and family might have been spying a little.